udayakumar-s/ej2-angular-docs/ej2-angular/rich-text-editor/video.md

 ## Upload video with authentication

-The Rich Text Editor component allows you to add additional data with the File Upload, which can be received on the server side.
-By using the [fileUploading](https://ej2.syncfusion.com/angular/documentation/api/rich-text-editor/#fileuploading) event and its `customFormData` argument, you can pass parameters to the controller action.
+You can add additional data with the video uploaded from the Rich Text Editor on the client side, which can even be received on the server side by using the [fileUploading](https://ej2.syncfusion.com/angular/documentation/api/rich-text-editor/#fileuploading) event and its `customFormData` argument, you can pass parameters to the controller action.
 On the server side, you can fetch the custom headers by accessing the form collection from the current request, which retrieves the values sent using the POST method.

-> By default, it doesn't support the `UseDefaultCredentials` property, we need to manually append the default credentials with the upload request.
+> By default, it doesn't support the `UseDefaultCredentials` property, you can manually append the default credentials with the upload request.

 ```typescript